cube-drone/blog2025/hugosite/content/videos/2020/a_terrible_concert.md

 bwxoEuT1zRA
  >}}

+There's a little special song at 13:50 that is _one of the worst things the engine has ever composed_.

 Whenever I played this for anybody who was at all interested in music they were actively mad at me for _doing this to music_.